-The University of Auckland's Health and Counselling service is also available to you from 8am-7pm, Monday to Friday.
+University of Auckland's Health and Counselling service is also available to you from 8am-7pm, Monday to Friday.

-Outside of these hours, for 24 hour help, residents are advised to visit:
+Outside of these hours, call Healthline on 0800 611 116.
+For after hour emergencies, residents are advised to to visit:

 White Cross - Ascot 24/7